 While mobile phones generally make our lives easier, when it comes to business it probably helps to have a non-geographical landline number to centralise your business and provide a vantage point for your customers.
 Get an 020 number for your business or invest in a cloud-based phone system to ensure that your landline and mobile devices are connected, ensuring you never miss a call again and provide continuity for your brand.

 Business centres generally offer the option of virtual tenancy which includes use of the business address, mail management and forwarding.
 You can usually hire meeting rooms there by the hour too if you need to see customers in real life from time to time.

 Market yourself well

-If you are solely responsible for bringing in new business, you have to make sure you do an incomparable job of marketing and self-promotion.
+If you are solely responsible for bringing in new business, you have to make sure that you do an incomparable job of marketing and self-promotion.
 Once again, you could outsource some aspects of this to an agency or another individual, but for the most part, it is likely to be one of the aspects of your business that you will want control over.

 If schmoozing is not your comfort zone, either find a way of getting comfortable with it, or get sharp at online networking.
 Professional networking sites liked Linkedin are great ways of keeping in touch with current and potential clients and also making new connections.
 And even though you may never gain a direct customer from your website and social media profiles, in this day and age people will want to check out your credentials online; it will be so much better if you have control over what they see.
-From creating and running a website to using social media to engage with customers, the internet is the non-employers marketing dream.

 Another option is to work from a coworking space.
 Those can have all the benefits of working in an office – colleagues, IT support and a change from home – without the down-sides.
 Growing numbers of solo workers are finding coworking to be the ideal solution.